marcuj/create-art-store/APIDOC.md

 ## Transactions
 **Endpoint:** `/transactions`

-**Description:** Get a list of transactions completed on Store Name with optional ability to specify listing ID, seller ID, and buyer ID.
+**Description:** Get a list of transactions completed on Create with optional ability to specify listing ID, seller ID, and buyer ID.
 Gives date and transaction cost.

 **Request Type:** `GET`